 VAR 200 was developed with the intent to preserve renal structure and function, and reduce proteinuria that leads to glomerular disease progression by mediating removal of excess cholesterol that damages renal glomeruli.
-Prior to initiating a Phase 2a trial in patients with FSGS, we are planning to support an open-label proof-of-concept trial in quarter one of 2024, where we expect to obtain data in 8 patients with diabetic kidney disease.
-This will enable assessment of drug effects as patients proceed through treatment and will provide insights for developing our Phase 2a protocol.
-VAR 200 has pharmacologic proof-of-concept data in animal models representative of FSGS, Alport Syndrome and diabetic kidney disease, each of which may be developed based on our indication expansion strategy.
+For our lead renal indication, FSGS (VAR 200-01), we are planning to support an open-label IIT in 2023 where we expect to obtain human proof-of-concept data in up to 3 renal patient cohorts, to be followed by initiation of a Phase 2a trial in patients with FSGS.
+Based on the anticipated data and key learnings from these trials, we may progress development of VAR 200 for Alport Syndrome (VAR 200-02) and for diabetic kidney disease (VAR 200-03) based on our indication expansion strategy.